 The California Gray Whale

-Each year the majestic California Gray Whales pass by the Point Arena Lighthouse as they migrate to and from the warm lagoons of Mexico.
-Once almost extinct, these whales are once again increasing their numbers, and can easily be seen from vantage points along the California coastline.
-The Point Arena Lighthouse, on a point of land that juts out two miles into the Pacific, is an excellent place to view these magnificent animals.
+When staying in Mendocino, whale watching is an activity you will not want to miss if your visit falls during the late winter and early spring months.
+Once almost extinct, gray whales are once again increasing their numbers, and can easily be seen during migration from vantage points along the California coastline.
+The Point Arena Lighthouse, on a point of land that juts out two miles into the Pacific, is an excellent place to view these magnificent creatures on their journey to and from the warm waters surrounding the Baja peninsula of Mexico.
 Here whales are commonly observed just off headland rocks, appearing almost to scrape the rocks in passage.
-They are particularly close inshore on the return migration from Baja when females may be seen loitering by the rocks nursing their calves.
+They come particularly close to the shore on their return migration, when females may be seen loitering by the rocks nursing their calves.

 About The Gray Whale